nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ---
 **Foster Family** is a desktop app built for the **foster managers of cat and dog shelters** to help them perform **foster family management tasks**.

-Some tasks Foster Family can help you with:
+Here are some tasks which Foster Family can help you with:
 * **Store and update** the important details of animal fosterers (people who temporarily care for an animal in their own homes)
 * Search for a fosterer using _**any**_ detail you can remember of them
 * **Gain insights** on the current status of fosterers